zhfahan77/WebRTCVideoChat/README.md

-# docker-webrtc
+# Docker-Webrtc

 ## Pre Requisits

-Docker
+### Docker
-Docker-compose
+### Docker-compose

 ## Run
-docker-compose -d --build
+docker-compose up -d --build

-Now you can access the application on http://localhost:5000
+*Now you can access the application on http://localhost:5000